 OPENING STATEMENT OF HON.
-PHIL GRAMM, A U.S. SENATOR FROM TEXAS great peculiarities in legislative history.
+PHIL GRAMM, A U.S. SENATOR FROM TEXAS

 Senator GRAMM.
 Mr. Chairman, let me thank you for calling on me.
 I can see already, in listening to the comments earlier, that a sense of humor is going to be needed in this process, and I want to commit myself to it.